ZhuohaoNi/Better-Surgical-Tools-Segmentation/README.md

 # From U-Net to Transformers: Robustness and Sim-to-Real Transfer in Surgical Vision

-This repository contains the official implementation for the paper: **"From U-Net to Transformers: Robustness and Sim-to-Real Transfer in Surgical Vision"**.
+This repository contains the official implementation for the project report: **"From U-Net to Transformers: Robustness and Sim-to-Real Transfer in Surgical Vision"**.

+**Citation:** The code is based on the [CaRTS repository](https://github.com/hding2455/CaRTS).

 ## Abstract
 While modern surgical tool segmentation models achieve high accuracy on clean data, their performance degrades drastically under real-world artifacts like smoke, bleeding, and low lighting.
 This study investigates architectural robustness against these corruptions and the transferability of synthetic training to real surgical videos.
-We evaluated four architectures (U-Net, U-Net++, Mask2Former, and SAM) on the SegSTRONG-C benchmark.
+We evaluated four architectures (U-Net, U-Net++, Mask2Former, and SAM) on the [SegSTRONG-C benchmark](https://github.com/hding2455/CaRTS).
 Our results demonstrate that transformer-based architectures (Mask2Former) significantly outperform classical CNNs under corruption, achieving the highest Dice scores across most degraded domains.

 ## Supported Models
 This repository supports training and evaluation of the following models on the SegSTRONG-C dataset: